nopnop2002/Arduino-STM32-rosnode/mpu6050/README.md

 +----------+         +----------+         +----------+
 ```

-Connect STM32 and HOST using UART-USB converter.
+Connect STM32 and HOST using a UART-USB converter to view calibration results.
+Calibration results are output to the serial port.
 Start a serial monitor on the host.
 I used TeraTerm.
 ```